 In many cases, parents are able to work together – either through collaboration or mediation – to come to terms on a parenting plan.
 Florida law requires all custody arrangements to serve the best interests of the couple’s children.
 With limited exceptions, this generally means spending time with both parents after the divorce.

 If you and your spouse are unable to agree on how you will share custody rights and arrange for time sharing/visitation, then you may need to ask a judge to resolve your differences.
 While our family law attorneys focus on helping our clients avoid these kinds of disputes, if judicial intervention is necessary we will not hesitate to protect your rights in court.

-Time Sharing and Parental Responsibility (Child Custody and Visitation)
+Is Time Sharing and Parental Responsibility the Same As Child Custody and Visitation?

 Florida courts and lawmakers have actually moved away from the traditional terms of “custody” and “visitation.”
 Today, in Florida, we use the terms “time sharing” and “parental responsibility.”

 In traditional terms, there are two types of custody: Physical and Legal.

 The first is physical custody.
 This refers to the time each parent will spend time with the child.